Ilya626/Inference_speed_estimator/README.md

 * **Automatic GGUF discovery:** fetches the list of `.gguf` files directly from the Hugging Face model page (via `https://huggingface.co/api/models/{repo}`).
-* **Speed estimates:** applies the calibrated formula for each available quant and context length (4k, 8k, 16k, 24k, 32k by default; arbitrary lengths are supported).
+* **Speed estimates:** applies the calibrated dense or MoE formula for each available quant and context length (4k, 8k, 16k, 24k, 32k by default; arbitrary lengths are supported).
 * **Memory checks:** parses architectural fields from the model card or `config.json`, follows "base model" links when necessary, and reports KV cache footprint together with OOM status for a given memory budget.